apache/sling-site/src/main/jbake/content/documentation/bundles/scripting/scripting-htl.md

 Depending on the implementation the above code would either load the implementation with the highest service ranking of `org.example.models.Model3` if `Model3` is an interface, or would load the Sling Model/Java Use-object `org.example.models.Model3` if this is a concrete implementation.

-Use-objects that are adaptable from `SlingHttpServletRequest` or `Resource` are adapted automatically.
+Use-objects that are adaptable from `SlingHttpServletRequest`, `SlingJakartaHttpServletRequest` or `Resource` are adapted automatically.
 If the Use-object cannot be adapted from either of the two, the adaptable can be passed to the `data-sly-use` block element using the `adaptable` option:

         <div data-sly-use.model3="${'org.example.models.Model3' @ adaptable=anAdaptableObjectInScope }">
             ${model3.shine}